Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_1/README.md

 ---

 ### ROS 2 doctor

-Checks the ROS 2 installation, verifying paths, environment variables, and the general state of the workspace.
+This command is part of the ROS 2 CLI and it's used to check the ROS 2 installation, verifying paths, environment variables, and the general state of the workspace.
 Simply run the following command in a terminal:

 ```bash
 ros2 doctor
 ```

+It helps detecting common configuration or runtime issues, such as unreachable nodes, network problems (like mismatched `ROS_DOMAIN_ID`)...
+For a complete report, the `-r` flag can be added.
+To verify communication between the nodes on your network, the `--network` flag can be used.

 ## Exercises